Nes Municipality (Vest-Agder)

-History
+General information

-The municipality of Nes was established on 8 October 1893 when the old municipality of Nes og Hitterø was split into two: Nes and Hitterø.
-At the time of the split, Nes had a population of 1,704.
-In 1942, a part of Nes with 377 inhabitants was moved to the neighboring town of Flekkefjord.
+The municipality of Nes was established on 8 October 1893 when the old Nes og Hitterø Municipality was split into two: the northern district (population: 1,704) became the new Nes Municipality and the southern district (population: 2,075) became the new Hitterø Municipality.
+In 1942, a part of Nes Municipality with 377 inhabitants was moved to the neighboring town of Flekkefjord.

-In the 1960s, there were major municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1965, the municipality of Nes was dissolved and its lands were merged with the neighboring municipalities of Hidra, Bakke, and Gyland and the town of Flekkefjord to form a new, larger municipality of Flekkefjord.
-Prior to the merger, Nes had a population of 2,757.
+During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
+On 1 January 1965, Nes Municipality was dissolved and the following areas were merged to form a new, larger Flekkefjord Municipality: